-Last December, I read an article in the food section of the New York Times (or just “The Times” if you’re a Jersey girl who also refers to the Big Apple as simply “The City”) that got my hopes up, then neatly crushed them.
+Last December, I read an article in the food section of The New York Times (or just “The Times” if you’re a Jersey girl who also refers to the Big Apple as simply “The City”) that got my hopes up, then neatly crushed them.
 I recall the tease to the link as purporting to offer Chanukah recipes for foods other than latkes.
-In reality, the recipe (though unique in it’s own right) was more of an alternative dish to fry in olive oil for non-latkes night.
+In reality, the recipe (though unique in its own right) was more of an alternative dish to fry in olive oil for non-latkes night.
 I was hoping for the answer to my (and my mother’s) annual question: What on earth does one serve WITH the latkes?

 Do not get me wrong; latkes are amazing.
 I love latkes.
 I could eat seven and happily call them dinner.
-But maybe I’d like to serve something besides skillets of crisped potatoes to my holiday guests…
+But maybe I’d like to serve something besides skillets of crisped potatoes to my holiday guests.

-I believe my mother’s standard answer is something along the lines of, “Roast chicken….I guess?”
+I believe my mother’s standard answer is something along the lines of, “Roast chicken…I guess?”
 That won’t do for my vegetarian household, and meat versus no meat aside, nothing seems to really fit with latkes.
 Pasta and rice dishes would make for a meal that wins the All-Starch Award.
 Anything covered in melted cheese is just too rich.
 My mom often serves a frittata or baked egg dish for her meat-abstainers, but even that isn’t always a keen enough contrast for me.

 Several years ago, having just moved in to my own apartment and therefore having freezer space like I’d never had before, I froze bag upon bag of my fall CSA’s veggie trimmings.
 Come Chanukah I used them to brew up a homemade veggie stock and added matzah balls.
 The steaming bowls got rave reviews.